Picovoice/porcupine/demo/android/README.md

 If you'd like to run tests navigate to [androidTest](/demo/android/app/src/androidTest/java/ai/picovoice/porcupine/demo) using Android Studio, right click, and select `Run Tests in ai.picovoice.porcupine.demo` from drop down menu.

+### Note for Building on Windows

+This repository is using [symlinks](https://en.wikipedia.org/wiki/Symbolic_link).
+On Windows symlinks do not work as expected.
+You need to copy-paste the resources pointed to by all symlinks manually.
+For Android demo a number of raw resources are symlinks.
+You can find these symlinks [here](/demo/android/app/src/main/res/raw).
+This includes all the keyword files (i.e. files with `.ppn` extension) and also the model parameter file (i.e. file with `.pv` extension).

 ## Library Installation and Usage